AI

 2. Ready your data_

-OpenAI models learn from your data and may accidentally share it when generating answers for the public.
+OpenAI models learn from your data and may share it when generating answers for the public.
 As a result, your competitors can gain knowledge on your company you’d rather they didn’t see, plus there’s the risk of breaching confidential customer data.

 Spend time labelling and protecting your data adequately so nobody sees something they shouldn’t.